meditationstuff/protocol_1/main.txt.md

 1. What is the fabric of your world? (that completely comprises it, or parts of it, with nothing left over)
 1. What must the world be?
 What must you be and what must other people be for the world to be(come) that?
 1. What are the limits of your knowledge of outside this moment?
 What are the limits of your knowledge of the future?
 What do you and can you know about this moment?
 What do you and can you know about the future?
 What do you and can you know about outside this moment?
-* [jd] If you had a remote (or option) that could fast forward through time (you'd still be living your life but would "wake up" at a future moment), what would you do?
-Would you use it? would you do it?
+1. If you had a remote (or option) that could fast forward through time (you'd still be living your life but would "wake up" at a future moment), what would you do?
+Would you use it? would you do it? [jd]
-* [h] Under what circumstances would you betray your loved ones/yourself/your ideals in order to survive? [what’s that like?]
+1. Under what circumstances would you betray your loved ones/yourself/your ideals in order to survive? [what’s that like?] [h]
-* [h] What dead ends are you heading toward or stuck at?
+1. What dead ends are you heading toward or stuck at? [h]
 1. What has been the same or unchanging since your earliest memory?
 1. Why do you expect everything to work, versus suffering, failure, disappointment, harm?
 1. Why do/did you think anything was/is going to work out at all? (preconceiving/presupposing X)